Polycapa/automated-dev-server/README.md

 A project to use Playwright to orchestrate an url with saved workflows (called contexts).

-I used it to run recurrent tasks when working.
+I use it to run recurrent tasks when working.

 ## Usage